 Creating a capsule wardrobe can help you greatly reduce your clothing expenses – not to mention reducing decision fatigue and the amount of laundry you do each week.

 Start by picking your favorite pieces from your current wardrobe.

 Try to choose items with complementary color pallets, and don’t forget to include your tried and true staple items.

 This should give you a good idea if there are any additional pieces you’d like to purchase to complete the wardrobe.

 Then go ahead and fill in the gaps.

-Sure, it would require us picking up and moving across the country but if you’re someone who doesn’t mind moving you can greatly reduce your expenses by doing some research and finding a more affordable place to live.
+Sure, it would require us to pick up and move across the country, but if you’re someone who doesn’t mind moving, you can greatly reduce your expenses by doing some research and finding a more affordable place to live.

-All of these money-saving tips will show you how to live frugally on one income and be able to live life on your terms instead of being a slave to your expenses!
-Let me know in the comments if you’ve been able to thrive as a one-income family!
+All of these money-saving tips will help you live frugally on one income and be able to live life on your terms instead of being a slave to your expenses.